June Spring Completion Protocols

 Fall Credit Courses 202101

-Our goal is to reduce the number of students, faculty, and staff on Campus while maintaining regular weekly class/meeting sessions.
-Face-to-face classes that can effectively be converted to remote delivery should convert to the new Real-Time/Virtual Instructional Method: WEB9V.
-If not WEB9V, then WEB9H.
+DMACC is taking steps to mitigate the spread of COVID-19 coronavirus.
+To do so, we have intentionally reduced the number of students, faculty, and staff on Campus while maintaining the goal of having regular weekly class/meeting sessions.
+Face-to-face classes that can effectively be converted to remote delivery, will be offered using the Real-Time/Virtual Instructional Method: WEB9V or WEB9H.
 It is important that one of these two methods be used or students will be charged the regular online fee of an additional $30/credit hour.
-It also gives us additional options in the event circumstances would allow face to face meetings during fall term.
+It also gives us additional options in the event circumstances would allow face-to-face meetings during fall term.

 Those offering courses with both lecture/lab components are encouraged to be creative, working with their respective Chairs/Dean/Provosts to offer the lecture components remotely.
-When face-to-face is required, you should stagger/alternate the lab sessions between divided class sections to maintain course capacity while ensuring social distancing.
-All modifications must be discussed and supported by the Chair, Dean, and Provosts (as applicable) and approved by the VPAA.
+When face-to-face is required to meet course competency objectives, lab sessions will be divided to maintain course capacity while ensuring social distancing.
+All modifications have been discussed and supported by the Chair, Dean, and Provosts (as applicable) and approved by the VPAA.

 The planning for and preliminary staffing of additional sections (not yet on the schedule) for Fall (POT D) 2nd 8-week in-person sections are encouraged across the District with the understanding these sections may not be publicized or open for registration until the College has made the determination to make this option available to students.
 This will tentatively be decided by October 1.